Quick answer: Yes. If you use a gaming PC in India, a UPS is worth it.

 Why gaming PCs in India are more vulnerable

-- Instant power cuts (no warning)
+- sudden power cuts (no warning)

-- Voltage drops and flickers
+- voltage drops and flickers

-- Spikes and surges
+- spikes and surges

 What a UPS actually protects you from